 One important thing you need to learn is that home remodeling always costs more than you can actually think.
 Always add at least 20% to your expectations and you’ll get your minimum remodeling cost.

 There’s no exact answer to this question because it depends on your needs.
 A full-scale kitchen renovation may cost you up to $60,000 and you’ll have to continue paying back the loans for many years ahead if you don’t count every single renovation element on paper.
 Your investment calculations can quickly balloon up to incredible numbers if you don’t plan everything beforehand.
 The best way to save money on the renovation is to be patient – don’t try to do everything at once.

 When is the best time to remodel a home?

 Home remodeling shows and magazines never stop to make us feel there’s always something you desperately need to redesign.
 However, you should remember that everything depends on your personal vision.
 The place you live in should be fitting to your needs.
 Don’t be in a hurry for trends – start with convenience.
 Make a plan, decide whether it will be a quick fix or a serious renovation, count your budget and remodel your home following a strict plan.

+If you are remodeling your house in order to flip – follow this comprehensive guide to flipping houses compiled by Isabella Capracio.
 When you’re willing to renovate your home before selling it, make sure it won’t be in vain.
 A new homeowner may probably be not as enthusiastic about it as you are.
 Consider a quick update to make the place look appealing.
 Complete renovation can be excessive.